skordal/mordax/README.md

 * An `arm-eabi-none` toolchain.
 * The device tree compiler, `dtc`.
 * `mkimage` from the U-Boot project.
+* `libelf` and a host compiler toolchain for building the `mkinitproc` tool.
 * Various Unix utilities which you probably have anyway (unless you are running Windows).
-Try to build, and you will find out what you are missing.
+Try to build and you will find out what you are missing.

 When you have the required tools, run `make` from the toplevel folder.
 You have to specify a target using the `TARGET` makefile variable on the command line.
 The supported targets are `armv7-beagleboard` for the Beagleboard-xM and `armv7-am335x_evm` for Texas Instruments' AM335x Evaluation Board.
+At the moment, the AM335x version does not boot correctly, likely due to an issue on the UART code (unverified).

 Beware, that until there is a stable release, there may be issues in the code causing the build to fail.